-A fierce, vivid memoir about a father-daughter relationship steeped in God, rebellion, and the Beatles.
-Erin Hosier’s coming-of-age was full of contradiction.
+This fierce and witty memoir about a father-daughter relationship “is a beautifully written, honest, and often funny account of what it is to grow up as a woman” (Nancy Balbirer, author of A Marriage in Dog Years).
+Erin Hosier’s coming-of-age was full of contradictions.
 Born into the turbulent 1970s, she was raised in rural Ohio by lapsed hippies who traded 1960s rock ‘n’ roll for 1950s-era Christian hymns.
 Her mother’s newfound faith was rooted in a desire to manage her husband’s mood swings, which could alternately fill the house with music or with violence.